 Generate a composite key from a server and client component using a PBKDF2-based scheme.

-- server_component (hex string) The component usually generated by privacyIDEA - client_component (hex string) The component usually generated by the client (e.g. smartphone) - options - returns a subtree of the token definition Is used by lib.token.get_token_info
+- server_component (hex string) The component usually generated by privacyIDEA - client_component (hex string) The component usually generated by the client (e.g. smartphone) - options -

 Returns the new generated key as hex string